 Khaled Beydoun – Professor of Law at the University of Arkansas (Fayetteville) and Senior Affiliated Faculty at the University of California-Berkeley Islamophobia Research Project.
 Beydoun is a leading scholar on Islamophobia and civil liberties and contributes regularly to Al-Jazeera English, serves as an expert consultant for the US Census Bureau, and has featured his opinion pieces in the New York Times, Washington Post, Newsweek, Salon and the BBC.

 Todd Green – Associate Professor of Religion at Luther College.
-A nationally recognized expert on Islamophobia, Green served as a Franklin Fellow at the U.S. State Department in 2016-17 and has given lectures on Islamophobia to federal agencies, including the FBI and the Department of Homeland Security.
-Green has contributed to The Huffington Post and has been interviewed by media outlets such as CNN, NPR, Al Jazeera, France 24, Reuters, and The Intercept.
+A nationally recognized expert on Islamophobia, Green served as a Franklin Fellow at the U.S. State Department in 2016-17, where he analyzed and assessed the impact of anti-Muslim prejudice in Europe on countering violent extremism initiatives, refugee and migrant policies, and human rights.
+He has also given lectures on Islamophobia to other federal agencies, including the FBI and the Department of Homeland Security.
+As a public scholar, Green has been interviewed by a variety of media outlets on Islamophobia, including CNN, NPR, Al Jazeera, France 24, Reuters, and The Intercept.
+Green is the author of two books on Islamophobia: The Fear of Islam: An Introduction to Islamophobia in the West (Fortress Press, 2015) and Presumed Guilty: Why We Shouldn’t Ask Muslims to Condemn Terrorism (Fortress Press, 2018).

 Claudio Carvalhaes – Associate Professor of Worship at Union Theological Seminary.
 A native Brazilian, Carvalhaes is a theologian, liturgist and artist whose work reimagines liturgy for liberation in a postcolonial and globalized context.
 He has preached and led worship at events around the world, including at the Wild Goose Festival and Festival of Homiletics.